underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regresison-six-ways.md

 The scale-location plot provides similar information, though the y-axis is scaled such that all the numbers are positive.
 R overlays a loess line on both the resids vs. fitted and scale-location plots - these lines are flat, meaning the residuals satisfy the assumption of constant variance.

 The normal q-q plot shows the standardized residuals on the y-axis.
 R also draws the 45-degree line, which the points would fall on if the residuals were perfectly normally distributed.
-This is more helpful than Excel's and give me more information.
-Namely, that there are several residuals that are lower than they would be if they were normally distributed.
+This is more helpful than Excel's and give me more information; namely, that there are several residuals that are lower than they would be if they were normally distributed.
 These are mostly driven by three observations; not something to worry about too much, since the rest fit on the line pretty well, but good to keep in mind.

 The residuals vs. leverage plot tries to identify influential observations.
 The y-axis is on a standardized scale, which is useful.
 I don't need to worry about Cook's distance, since the dashed line doesn't show up on the plot.